Fixer Upper Homes for Sale: See the Hidden Benefits

 - Are you handy with DIY projects, or will you need to hire professionals?

-- Does your budget allow for home improvements on top of the purchase price?
+- Does your budget allow for home improvements in addition to the purchase price?

 Be honest about the level of work you’re prepared to take on.
 While renovating a home can be rewarding, it requires patience and planning.